MDU-PHL/parseGenbanksExtractCDSsByGeneName/README.md

 ```

 ### Output files:
 The output files (*.fasta) contain one fasta entry per hit.
-To count the number of fasta entries per files, do:
+To count the number of fasta entries per file, do:
 ```bash
 arr=(*.fasta)
 for i in ${arr[@]}; do echo $i; grep \> $i | wc -l; done